How I hacked my sons Duplo train to go faster using my voice

 ✅ Could I detect the pitch in someone's voice - yes

-Luckily I had also worked with Socket.io before while building an online slime volley game, so it did not take too long to get it working.
+Luckily I had also worked with Socket.io before while building an , so it did not take too long to get it working.

-The last tweaking was done around how often to send the pitch, how to map the pitch to a train speed and filtering the signal so that the train will only drive when someone is saying something.
+The last tweaking was done around , how to and so that the train will only drive when someone is saying something.

-If you want to try it out for yourself, feel free; The code can be found here.
-Just remember the prerequisites!
+If you want to try it out for yourself, feel free; The code can be found .
+Just remember the !

-Checkout my portfolio if you like these kinds of projects
+Checkout if you like these kinds of projects